Man who raped woman hours before her death jailed for life

 Her body was found near the canal on 20 March, 2018, about 19 hours after she was last seen.

-A judge told Pederson at the High Court in Edinburgh that the circumstances of the offence were "extremely concerning".
+A judge told Pedersen at the High Court in Edinburgh that the circumstances of the offence were "extremely concerning".

 Lord Doherty imposed an Order for Lifelong Restriction on him, saying he was in no doubt that he posed a serious risk of harm to members of the public, particularly women.

-He ordered that Pederson, from Hampshire, must serve a minimum of three years and two months before he can seek release.
+He ordered that Pedersen, from Hampshire, must serve a minimum of three years and two months before he can seek release.

-Pederson has already served longer than that on remand, but parole authorities will consider the issue of public safety before there is any chance of his release in the future.
+Pedersen has already served longer than that on remand, but parole authorities will consider the issue of public safety before there is any chance of his release in the future.

 He had admitted assaulting and raping care home worker Ms McAllister when he appeared at an earlier hearing at the High Court in Glasgow, but did not face a charge over her death.